-- 1. It will support low-volume, high-value manufacturing; - 2.
-It has a direct connection to Rolls-Royce Motor Cars; - 3.
+- 1. It will support low volume, high value manufacturing; - 2.
+It has a direct connection to Rolls Royce Motor Cars; - 3.
 Increased traffic generation is minimised and mitigated by the use of sustainable transport measures; - 4.
 The highest design and environmental standards are used to complement the existing building; - 5.
 Any adverse impacts on the landscape and setting of the South Downs National Park are first avoided, then mitigated; and - 6.
-Access into the South Downs National Park is maintained through diversion and protection of the existing footpath; - 7.
-Car parking will be managed in the shift changeover periods to minimise delay on the local highway network.
-This will be supported by a Car Parking Strategy; and - 8.
-Proposals have regard to the West Sussex County Council Minerals and Waste Safeguarding Guidance.
+Access into the South Downs National Park is maintained through diversion and protection of the existing footpath.